 - The house includes a hole in the back, which allows you to easily mount securely in your garden to a post or tree.

 If you want to provide a nesting place for multiple species of native bees, then this “Wild Bee Motel” is just the product you need!

 First, it includes over 100 tubes made from natural reeds and paper.
 These tubes come in varying sizes from 4mm to 8mm wide.
 Some of the species you can expect are Mason Bees, Leafcutter Bees, and some solitary beneficial wasps.

 If you look at the picture above, you can also see untreated blocks of wood on the right.
 Those are for carpenter bees, who prefer to make their nesting cavity by chewing their way through wood!
 Carpenter bees pollinate many vegetables that appear in your garden, like tomatoes, eggplants, and peppers.

 This relatively small house is designed only for Mason Bees.
-That’s because of the diameter of the paper tubes are all the same size, which is 8mm (5/16 inch).
+That’s because the paper tubes are all 8mm (5/16 inch).
 Leafcutter Bees prefer a smaller diameter (6mm) for their nesting cavity.

 The tubes are not attached permanently to the back of the house, and they should be replaced every year if possible.

 The dimensions are 5” H x 5.5” W x 7.2” D.

 - Most native solitary bees prefer nesting cavities that are at least 5 inches deep, so this house barely makes the cut at 7 inches.